mccrc530/xmage_EDH/README.md

 2. If you're starting a game, press the gargantuan start game button
    - Give the match a name (don't be offensive unless you want the game taken down while you're playing)
    - Set a password (or don't if you feel like getting your dreams crushed by a random player)
+      * Our playgroup uses "Quack" as the password by default
    - Choose the format to play from the deck type drop down menu (EDH is "Varient Magic - Commander")
    - Choose the game type corresponding to the selected format and number of players
       * If playing a free for all game type, make sure to select desired number of players